The Dominance of Ronda Rousey

 There are great fighters in every division, what’s rarer than that though is a great fighter that is truly dominant.
-There’s two sides to dominance though, at its best it can be breath-taking and awe-inspiring, almost startling.
-However, more often than not, a fighter too dominate will eventually find themselves on the other end of something just as startling: reality.
+There are two sides to dominance though, at its best it can be breath-taking and awe-inspiring, almost startling.
+However, more often than not, a fighter too dominant will eventually find themselves on the other end of something just as startling: reality.

 In fact, it almost followed the script to an absolute tee.
 As Rousey made the walk to the cage for her now unforgettable fight against Holly Holm, in many ways the writing was on the wall.

 Rousey had been overly animated in the final days before fight night and it showed even more prominently when contrasted with Holm’s calm, cool and collected attitude.
 It didn’t seem that Rousey was entering in peak condition either and that was understandable considering all of the time she had spent on things other than fighting.

 I say all of these factors now and they were clear to me on that memorable November night last year, however, I still expected the dominant champion to prevail as she had on the previous twelve occasions.
 As the fight began though, it was suddenly clear that this wouldn’t be another one of those nights, it would in fact be a very different experience for the previously supreme divisional queen.

 Holly Holm Shuts Down Ronda

 Holm would comprehensively shut down all of Rousey’s attacks, blistering her with hard, fast, and accurate left hands.
 For just the second time in her career, Rousey would be leaving the first round, this was very different from that previous encounter with rival Miesha Tate though.